If you’re new to the editing world, you might be wondering what to call your business.

 How I named my editorial business

-I went with the first option when I started out.
-My business name was Playle Editorial Services, but I eventually decided it lacked punch and was a bit dull.
 I rebranded to Liminal Pages when I decided I wanted to focus on speculative fiction and offer online courses as well as editing.
+(Now, I just offer online courses.)
 If I’d decided to stick with offering editorial services only, though, I probably would have gone with option two.

 I chose the word ‘liminal’ because it means ‘on the threshold between two states’ or ‘relating to a transitional stage in a process’.
 I liked it as a metaphor for writing that was transitioning towards publication.
-As well as that, ‘liminal’ links to speculative fiction by representing the space between two worlds.
+As well as that, ‘liminal’ linked to speculative fiction by representing the space between two worlds.

 If you’d like additional guidance on choosing the right name for your editing or proofreading business – as well as developing that all-important brand and setting up your website – then check out my self-paced course, The Visible Editor.